check-spelling-sandbox/hazelcast/docs/design/partitioning/01-avoid-data-loss-on-migration.md

         schedule a SHIFT DOWN down migration for replica indices i and j

-    else # it means that we can not perform a migration at the current index without decreasing the available replica count.
+    else # it means that we cannot perform a migration at the current index without decreasing the available replica count.
 Therefore, we will perform another migration at a colder index to overcome this situation.

         look for a SHIFT UP or a MOVE migration at a colder index j > i that will enable the necessary migration at the current index i without decreasing the available replica count, and perform it before this index
 ```